The Perfect One Day in New York Itinerary

 Final thoughts on one day in New York

-There are so many amazing things to do in NYC of course you can’t possible see as much as you would like in one day, BUT you can see the best of the best if you have 24 hours in the Big Apple.
+There are so many amazing things to do in NYC in a day of course that you can’t possibly see as much as you would like, BUT you can see the best of the best if you have 24 hours in the Big Apple.

-From historical monuments to stunning views from the best observatories in the world, you almost can’t go wrong with how your spend your day here.
+From historical monuments to stunning views from the best observatories in the world, you almost can’t go wrong with how you spend your day here.

-What would you put on your 1-day NYC itinerary?
-Let us know in the comments below!
+What do you think everyone should put on their 1-day NYC itinerary?

 More articles about New York